Gismo1337/interactive-portfolio-showcase/posts/showcase.md

 ---
-title: "\U0001F4BB Interactive Portfolio Showcase For Developers"
+title: "Interactive Portfolio Showcase For Developers"
 published: true
 description: A interactive showcase of developer portfolios.
 Contribute to the repositories will be merged into this dev.to article!
 tags: 'career, webdev, programming'